hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Working/.ipynb_checkpoints/README-checkpoint.md

 | WRF-Hydro | GWOUT | Calendar Year | hourly | ~105,192 | ~21,000 GB |
 | WRF-Hydro | CHRTOUT | Calendar Year | hourly | ~105,192 | ~21,000 GB |

 This means that there are roughly ~350,640 files used as inputs to this workflow that will take up at least 70,000 GBs worth of storage space.
+Because of these file sizes, this workflow was developed using High Processing Computer (HPC) systems.
+To save on storage space, a three year subset of these data were downloaded to the USGS HPC system, Hovenweep.
+The workflow in this repository is currently set up to run on this temporal subset of data (2011, 2012, and 2013) but can be modified to include a larger time scale.